 Osteopathic approaches to the equine patient- Level one

-Due to ongoing changes in the political landscape of animal manual medicine in the UK and Europe, AOI has open its doors to non-osteopaths for a number of years now.
-This is because (whilst osteopathy and its philosophies are firmly embedded into our teaching strategy), animal health and welfare is at the heart of what we do and that is best supported by well trained practitioners with the right educational background.
+Due to ongoing changes in the political landscape of animal manual medicine in the UK and Europe, AOI has open its doors to non-osteopaths for several years now.
+This is because (whilst osteopathy and its philosophies are firmly embedded into our teaching strategy), animal health and welfare is at the heart of what we do and that is best supported by well trained practitioners with the right educational background, not just prerequisite titles.

-In line with the above statement, students who wish to apply for the Online Enhanced Interaction Pathway or the Masterclass Pathway and aren’t currently registered with a regulating governing body (such as GOsC, GCC, HCPC or RCVS) will be asked to undertake a short interview, so that we can ascertain your past qualifications and experience and map it against our academic entry criteria.
-This is because we want to make sure that those who apply, are likely to succeed with the right amount of time, effort and commitment.
-The flip side of this process also ensures that people who apply, aren’t better suited to Level II.
+In line with the above statement, students who wish to apply for the Online Enhanced Interaction Pathway Plus or the Masterclass Pathway and aren’t currently registered with a regulating governing body (such as GOsC, GCC, HCPC or RCVS) will be asked to map their past qualifications against our academic entry criteria.
+This is because we want to make sure that those who participate in our academic courses, are likely to succeed with a typical amount of time, effort and commitment.
+The flip side of this process also ensures that people who apply, aren’t better suited to Level Two (directly or after a conversion course)

-Each case will be considered individually and where applicable, students will be asked to attend an extra day of practical at the start of the UK clinic event.
-This will happen if we believe that a student is likely to struggle with the practical contents of the course and potentially be unsuccessful in the completion of their certification.
+Each case will be considered individually but where a student comes from a non-osteopathic background, they will be asked to attend an extra day of practical (Day 0) at the start of the UK practicum event, as protocol.
+Students from an osteopathic background may also be asked to attend Day 0.
+This will happen if their online performance demonstrates that they are likely to struggle with the practicum and potentially be unsuccessful in the completion of their Level One certification.

-We recommend that anyone who applies for this course be wholly comfortable around horses, have some experience handing them safely and competently, and enough clinical competence to understand the professional commitment to which they are entering.
+We recommend that anyone who applies for this course, ideally be comfortable studying at degree level, be wholly comfortable around horses, have some experience handing them in a therapeutic manner and enough clinical competence from past experience, to understand the professional commitment that they are entering into.

 Below, you will see the key criteria which is used to help us determine if a student is suitable for this course or not.
 If you come from one of the named professions, then it is likely that you will get accepted on our programme; places permitting.
 However, if you come from a slightly different therapeutic background, please complete the contact form below and we will answer your request individually.

 Please note: this is a demanding professional course.
-It can be challenging for those completely new to the field of animal medicine, and it does require that you undertake a fair degree of reading and home study.
-You will also be asked to work in groups at times, so flexibility is necessary, as you may not live in the same timezones as your colleagues.
+It can be challenging for those completely new to the field of animal medicine, and it does require that you undertake additional reading, home study and case activities.

 Who may apply for this course?